mccright/rrl/AudioBooks/README.md

 By [Anita Amirrezvani](http://anitaamirrezvani.com/about.html)  (1961 - _)
 Narrator [Shohreh Aghdashloo](https://en.wikipedia.org/wiki/Shohreh_Aghdashloo)

+Reader Notes: I had to return this book after listening to 3:26 (26% of the total).
+By that time I underestood enough that I will return to it someday.
 GoodReads Summaries: https://www.goodreads.com/book/show/348632.The_Blood_of_Flowers#CommunityReviews
 From the [Author's Summary](http://anitaamirrezvani.com/bloodofflowers.html):
 >"In seventeenth century Iran, a spirited village girl of fourteen approaches the age of marriage, only to find her destiny shattered by the ominous prophecies that follow a fiery comet blazing across the desert sky.
 Confronted with the unexpected death of her beloved father and without prospects for gathering a dowry, the young woman and her distraught mother are forced into a difficult new life in the fabled city of Isfahan.
 Taken in as house servants by her distant uncle Gostaham, a well-to-do carpet designer, and his demanding wife, the two women confront an unforgiving world where their very survival requires strength and resilience beyond their most dire expectations."